Bridesmaids (2011 film): Plot

-Meanwhile, Annie grows closer to Nathan Rhodes, an Irish-American Wisconsin State Patrol Trooper who lets her off without a ticket for broken brake lights.
-A former regular customer at Annie's bakery, he repeatedly encourages her to open a new one, though she is apprehensive.
-After a romantic night together, she abruptly leaves when Nathan surprises her with baking supplies the next morning.
+Meanwhile, Annie grows closer to Nathan Rhodes.
+As a former regular customer at Annie's bakery, he repeatedly encourages her to open a new bakery; she is apprehensive.
+Following a romantic night together, she abruptly leaves when Nathan surprises her with baking supplies the next morning.

-After being fired from her job for a profanity-laden argument with a teenage customer and then being evicted by her roommates, Annie moves in with her mother.
-She travels to Helen's home in Chicago for Lillian's Parisian-themed bridal shower - an idea of Annie's that Helen had previously rejected.
-When Helen upstages Annie's heartfelt gift by surprising Lillian with a trip to Paris, Annie flies into a rage, loudly berating the two and destroying the decorations.
-The subsequent argument between Annie and Lillian culminates in Annie storming out and Lillian disinviting her from the wedding.
+Annie is fired from her job for a profanity-laden argument with a teenage customer.
+After being evicted by her roommates, she moves in with her mother.
+Annie travels to Helen's home in Chicago for Lillian's Parisian-themed bridal shower—an idea of Annie's that Helen had previously rejected.
+When Helen upstages Annie's heartfelt gift by surprising Lillian with a trip to Paris, Annie flies into a profane tirade, loudly berating Lillian and Helen and destroying the decorations.
+The subsequent argument between Annie and Lillian ends with Annie storming out of the bridal shower and Lillian disinviting her from the wedding.

 While driving home, Annie's still-broken taillights lead to a car accident.
-The other driver flees the scene.
 The responding officer is Nathan, who admonishes her for not taking responsibility for herself.
 Ted arrives shortly afterward, offering Annie a ride.
 When he asks Annie to perform fellatio on him as he drives, she demands to be let out of the car and walks home.

-Megan visits Annie and motivates her to take control of her life.
-Annie fixes her car and tries to reconcile with Nathan, who ignores her.
-On the day of the wedding, Helen comes to Annie, begging for help finding a missing Lillian.
-During their search, Helen tearfully confesses that while she is sought after for her event planning skills, she does not have any true friends and feels unsatisfied in her marriage.
+Megan visits Annie, motivating her to take control of her life.
+Annie fixes her car, takes up baking again, and tries to reconcile with Nathan; Nathan ignores her.
+On the day of the wedding, Helen comes to Annie, begging for help to find a missing Lillian.
+During their search, Helen tearfully confesses that most people only hung out with her for her event-planning skills, that she does not have any girlfriends nor true friends, and that she feels unsatisfied in her marriage.

-With some begrudging help from Nathan, Annie and Helen find Lillian in her apartment, having become overwhelmed by Helen's extravagant wedding planning and afraid of leaving her life in Milwaukee.
+With some begrudging help from Nathan, Annie and Helen find Lillian in her apartment.
+Lillian is overwhelmed by Helen's extravagant wedding planning and is afraid of leaving her life in Milwaukee.
 Annie reconciles with Lillian and resumes her role as maid of honor.

-After the wedding, Annie and Helen hug.
-Nathan then arrives unexpectedly to pick up Annie.
+After the wedding, Annie and Helen agree to get dinner together, officially becoming friends.
+Nathan then arrives unexpectedly.
 Annie and Nathan kiss before riding away in Nathan's police car.

-In a mid-credits scene, Megan and Air Marshall Jon film a sex tape.

 Cast

-Top to bottom: Saturday Night Live alumnae Kristen Wiig and Maya Rudolph star in the film.
+Saturday Night Live alumnae Kristen Wiig and Maya Rudolph star in the film.